ThinkDataEd/student/docs/unit1/lesson17.md

 <strong style="color: red;"> Write a paragraph summarizing the most important things you learned in the last 2 lessons. </strong>

 ###<p style="background: black; color: white; text-align: center;">**Homework & Next Day**</p>
 Refer back to the two-way frequency table you created in the prior lesson.

+1. Create a two-way relative frequency table.

-Ask 4 questions about the data in your table that must be answered by a:
+2. Ask 4 questions about the data in your table that must be answered by a:

     marginal frequency

     marginal relative frequency

     joint relative frequency

     conditional relative frequency (either by row or column)

 [<u>***Lab 1G: What’s the FREQ?***</u>](lab1g.md)